-- Overall, we rate VacTruth.com a Quackerly level Pseudoscience website based on the promotion of debunked anti-vaxx propaganda.
+- Overall, we rate VacTruth.com a Quackerly level Pseudoscience website based on the promotion of debunked anti-vaccination propaganda.

 Factual Reporting: LOW